loganmcbroom/Falter/README.md

 #### Buttons
 In the top left of the gui there are five buttons.
-* Process
-    The skull and crossbones button triggers processing, creating a new thread, copying the input audios into it, and running the script on them.
+* The skull and crossbones button triggers processing, creating a new thread, copying the input audios into it, and running the script on them.
-* Record
-    The circle button starts recording.
+* The circle button starts recording.
 Click it again to stop recording, and whatever sounds you made will be placed in the input clip list.
-* Settings
-    The bomb/glasses button toggles a menu with some basic I/O settings.
+* The bomb/glasses button toggles a menu with some basic I/O settings.
-* Temperature
-    The temperature button has two modes: hot and cold.
+* The temperature button has two modes: hot and cold.
 Cold mode does nothing, so feel free to think about it as nothing mode.
 In hot mode, the currently active script is watched for changes.
 When you hit ctrl-s and some changes are saved to disk, it detects this, and automatically retriggers processing as though you had clicked the skull.
-* Script Select
+* The folder button selects the active script.
 You will probably not want to just throw out your scripts every time, right?
 Well, just create a new one and use this button to select it.
 The currently active script will have its name displayed next to the script select button

 #### File Browser
 I don't think a really have much to say about this.
 It's a file browser.
 Double clicking a folder will set it as the browser root, and this is